craftninja/exercises/rock-paper-scissors-game/README.md

 Please visit http://programmingpraxis.com/2013/12/10/rock-paper-scissors/ for the instructions for this kata.

-rock blunts scissors, paper wraps rock, scissors cut paper.
+rock blunts scissors, paper wraps rock, scissors cut paper keep score as you go
 Human plays computer